asimihsan/copier_rust_template/README.md

 To use this template, you need to install the following tools:

-- **[Devbox](https://www.jetify.com/docs/devbox/):** Sets up your development
+- **[Mise](https://mise.jdx.dev/):** Installs and manages Rust, Node, Python, PNPM, and every other tool used by this template.
-  environment by installing Rust, wasm‑pack, Node, PNPM, and Mise automatically.
+  If you don't have Mise yet, simply run `scripts/dev-setup.sh` and follow the prompts.
 - **[Copier](https://copier.readthedocs.io/):** Generates a new project from this template.